- About Us

 Phil served as a senior policy and legal advisor for Governor John E. Baldacci, where he was the senior legal advisor for health care and health insurance matters that arose throughout the departments of the executive branch.
 He was also the Governor’s legislative liaison to the Maine Legislature’s Health and Human Services Committee and the Insurance and Financial Services Committee.
 Phil served as a law clerk for the Hon.
 John A. Woodcock, Jr., U.S. District Court for the District of Maine.

 Representative matters include:

-Phil was recently recognized as a New England Super Lawyers Rising Star for government/cities/municipalities.
+Phil has been recognized as a New England Super Lawyers Rising Star for for the state, local and municipal practice area.
 He is a frequent speaker on municipal and land use matters.

-Phil resides in Portland’s Deering neighborhood with his wife Kate and son Louis.
+Phil resides in Portland’s Deering neighborhood with his wife Kate, son Louis and daughter Ava.
 He enjoys playing tennis, racquetball and brewing beer, and loves to travel as often as possible.